FabianGroeger96/summaries/ml/ml_spick/01_Theory_of_Machine_Learning.md

 - Reinforcement Machine Learning
     - Learning to play Jass by self-play

-## 02 - Nummerical vs Categorical Variables
+## 02 - Numerical vs Categorical Variables

-- Nummerical -> Represented by a number with actual value
+- Numerical $\rightarrow$ Represented by a number with actual value
-- Categorical -> Represented as group, can be number's, but without value-assignment
+- Categorical $\rightarrow$ Represented as group, can be number's, but without value-assignment

 ## 03 - Similarity Vector Space Model